On the simulated kinematic distributions of heavy meson decays: Semileptonic decays into resonances in EvtGen

 \subsection{Possible impact on measurements}

 As demonstrated by the LHCb measurement of $\chi_{c1}(3872) \rightarrow J/\Psi\pi^+\pi^-$ decays, an incorrect treatment of the resonance line shapes exerts a significant influence on experimental results and their interpretation.
-In the following section we discuss three experimental analyses that are affected by the underlying mismodelling of resonances.
+In the following section we examine several experimental analyses that should consider the impact of the underlying mismodelling of resonances and account for this effect in future measurements.